 TRAIL-BLAZING: Sometimes a lavish spread isn't necessary.
 Instead, simply grab your trusty outdoor shoes and head out on one of London's picturesque walking routes, including the seven Walk London routes which will take you between parks, palaces, landmarks, lakes and more.

-GARDENS: Kew Gardens is the big momma when it comes to London's outdoor foliage (and the Exotica collection of unusual tropical plants is opening shortly after Mother's Day).
+GARDENS: Kew Gardens is the big momma when it comes to London's outdoor foliage.
 For an alternative, try the rose garden in Regent's Park, the Japanese Garden in Holland Park or Vauxhall Pleasure Gardens.
 If the weather's against you, visit the outdoors indoors at Barbican conservatory which is open most Sundays (including Mothering Sunday, win).

 The classic Mother's Day ideas